Toilet Repair Guide ·8 min read

 Flappers are not one-size-fits-all, and grabbing the wrong one is the top reason a “fixed” toilet still runs.

 • Size: 2-inch vs 3-inch.
 Replacement flappers are typically 2-inch or 3-inch, and you match them by measuring the flush-valve opening (the hole the flapper covers) at the bottom of the tank (Lowe’s).
 Most older toilets use 2-inch; many post-2010 high-efficiency toilets use 3-inch.
-If the new flapper looks too small for the opening, you have a 3-inch valve.
+No tape measure?
+Two quick shortcuts: a 2-inch opening is about the size of an orange or baseball, a 3-inch opening about a grapefruit or softball.
+Or measure the old flapper itself end to end – a flapper roughly 3 inches wide is a 2-inch flapper (buy 2-inch); one roughly 4 inches wide is a 3-inch flapper (buy 3-inch).
+That measure-the-old-part trick is the one that trips people up most, so when in doubt, bring the old flapper to the store.

 • Brand/family matters.
 Manufacturers make proprietary flapper designs, so the safest approach is to bring the old flapper with you (or note the toilet brand and model stamped inside the tank) before shopping (This Old House).
 Some toilets – Kohler canister-flush, some American Standard and Toto designs – do not use a standard flapper at all and need the brand’s specific part.